 Easy and quick poached halibut recipe.
 So delicate and packed with Mediterranean flavors from spices to aromatics and fresh herbs.

 Of the fish options out there, Halibut is pretty easy to like.
-Firm-fleshed and mild in flavor.
-Plus, it’s a good sustainable choice because it’s readily available.
+You can poach (like in this recipe), grill or bake halibut and it will keep its firm-flesh and mild in flavor.
+Plus, it's a good sustainable choice because it's readily available.

 I made this poached halibut on a whim, prompted by a great sale on wild Alaskan halibut (you know, I never pass a good sale, especially on wild fish!)
 Took one bite and decided, everything is alright with the world!

 Shallow poaching works really well for a fish like halibut.
 The wine-lemon poaching broth--flavored with onions, garlic, capers, and fresh herbs--imparts great flavor.
 It takes a quick 8 to 10 minutes for the fish to cook over low heat, and it turns out so delicate and perfectly flaky.

 Be sure to use a shallow skillet or pan, and select the size carefully.
 If there is too much or too little space left around the fish, there may be too much or too little liquid, and the fish could over- or under-cook.
 And you only need to partially cover the fish, just enough to trap a little steam to cook the top, but not so much that the cooking speed rises.
 Again, you're not looking for over-cooked fish here.